About Money and Insurance:

 3. How many teachers/therapists attend the group sessions?

-Most of the time there will be three to four teachers/therapists in the room, but not all teachers/therapists attend all group sessions.
+Most of the time there will be two to three teachers/therapists in the room.
+Some therapists do not attend the group sessions.

-If you are currently working with a Process Therapist, it is highly likely that he/she will be your Process Teacher.
+If you are currently working with a Process Therapist, it is highly likely that he/she will be your Process Therapist.
 We work very hard to select the best fit between teachers and clients.

-2. What kind of training do the teachers have?
+2. What kind of training do the therapists have?

 About Parents and the Process: